 Finally, if is a frame and is a commutative affine quantale, it is clear that a quantale map takes elements in (which are idempotent under meet) to idempotents in .
 Hence factors uniquely through , and the map is a frame map.
 This shows that is the right adjoint as claimed.

-In fact, we may also observe that the forgetful functor from commutative affine quantales to commutative quantales also has a right adjoint, just be passing from a commutative quantale to the principal downset given by the quantale unit.
+In fact, we may also observe that the forgetful functor from commutative affine quantales to commutative quantales also has a right adjoint, just by passing from a commutative quantale to the principal downset given by the quantale unit.
 (However, the forgetful functor from commutative quantales to quantales does not have a right adjoint.)

-A different way of thinking about quantales views them as a (0,1)-categorical analogue of a cosmos (in the sense of Benabou).
+Aside from being “noncommutative frames”, a different way of thinking about quantales views them as a (0,1)-categorical analogue of a cosmos (in the sense of Benabou).
 In particular, one can then study enriched categories over a quantale.
 A classic example is Lawvere metric spaces, seen as categories enriched in the quantale with taken as tensor product.

 Enrichment is often particularly interesting for -quantales (see below), where one can study -enriched categories.

 Quantales are a surprisingly commonplace structure in computer science.
 A very simple example is the powerset of strings (i.e., the powerset of the free monoid over some set of characters ).
 The order is the inclusion order on sets, and meet and join are just intersection and union, respectively.
-Taking to be empty string, and to the join of two string, the quantalic operations are then:
+Taking to be the empty string, and to be the join of two strings, the quantalic operations are then: